-We propose a new solution where AFs can influence the decision of NFs on selecting the UEs and/or group of UEs to be included in a subscription to an analytics ID when such NF is triggering the analytics subscription/request to analytics IDs for specific UEs and/or group of UEs.
+We propose a new solution where AFs support NFs to select an appropriated set of UEs and or group of UEs when triggering the subscription to analytics ID.
 Such influence is related to AFs requesting to 5GS that certain UEs and/or group of UEs should be removed or included on a request for analytics information, when NFs trigger the request/subscription to NWDAF.

-The effect of the solution is that AFs support NF to select an appropriated set of UEs and or group of UEs when triggering the subscription to analytics ID, and therefore supporting a better usage of operator's network resources during the generation of analytics information.
+The advantage of the proposed solution are:

+- Avoid that all NFs need to subscribe to NWDAF to obtain the UE expected behavior in order to be able to determine which UEs such NF should use as target of analytics IDs.
+This reduces the load on analytics generation: computational load at NWDAF (potential to save energy); reduce load of data collection because if NFs subscribe to UE expected behavior with different parameters (e.g. TA) NWDAF needs to collect data from multiple areas.

+- Avoid delays on the generation of analytics IDs when such UEs or groups of UEs (not relevant from application perspective for a given point in time) are included in an analytics ID subscription.
+Without any support on the selection of the UEs/group of UEs, NFs subscribe to NWDAF and NWDAF might need to collect enough data (which includes more data to smooth the data collected from not representative UEs/group of UEs) in order to have a better accuracy for the requested analytics output as defined in TS 23.288 Clause 6.2.1.
+This will lead to increase of data collection.

-This solution may be used standalone or combined with other solutions already defined in the TR 23.700-91.
+This solution may be used standalone or combined with other solutions already defined in the TR 23.700-91 in order to refine the configuration information the NFs require to trigger the proper subscription, request to analytics IDs.

 The main principles of the solution are:

-- NFs are by default allowed to consume analytics IDs with the target of analytics setup for UEs and/or group of UEs that they consider suitable.

 - AFs provides the Analytics Subscription Information (ASI), which defines the properties of analytics IDs for specific UES or group of UEs.
 The properties are the request to include a restriction or to remove a restriction for NFs to consume analytics IDs from NWDAF for the indicated UEs and/or group of UEs controlled by the AF.
+The effect of removing a restriction is that NFs are allowed once again to consume the analytics IDs for any UEs and/or group of UEs that they determine as necessary.

+- NFs have their own mechanisms to determine which analytics IDs they shall request.
+The definition of such mechanisms is out of the scope of this solution.

+- NFs have their own mechanisms to determine the set of UEs or group of UEs that should be included in the subscription to an analytics IDs.

+- The ASI information is a configuration information complementing the internal logic of the NFs on the decision of which UEs and/or group of UEs should be included in the subscription to analytics IDs of such NF.

+- The ASI information is independent of NFs.
+The ASI is associated to analytics IDs.
+It contains a list of analytics ID and for each analytics IDs it has the indication of the restrictions of UEs and/or group of UEs to be used for such analytics IDs.

-The effect of removing a restriction is that NFs are allowed once again to consume the analytics IDs for any UEs and/or group of UEs that they determine as necessary.NOTE: An indication of a restricted analytics ID for a specific UE and/or group of UE does not prevent a 5G NF to consume the same analytics ID for a different set of UEs and/or group of UEs.
+NOTE: An indication of a restricted analytics ID for a specific UE and/or group of UE does not prevent a 5G NF to consume the same analytics ID for a different set of UEs and/or group of UEs.

 - The analytics subscription information, is stored at UDM, and serve as triggers for:

-- NFs to interact with NWDAF for analytics IDs upon UE registration, session management, UE mobility;
+- NFs to interact with NWDAF for analytics IDs when such NF is performing UE registration, session management, UE mobility procedures as defined in TS 23.502;